toextendmylimits/LeetCode/Notes/tiktok.md

 DFS the tree.
 At each node, track the length of the consecutive path ending at this node.
 If its value is parent + 1, extend the chain; otherwise reset to 1.
 Update a global maximum and pass the current value and length to the children.

+## 71. Simplify Path
+I simulate path navigation using a stack: push directories, pop on .., ignore . and empty segments, then rebuild the path from the stack.”

 # TO MEMORIZE
 ## 300. Longest Increasing Subsequence
 ## 827. Making A Large Island
 ## 5. Longest Palindromic Substring
 ## 1462.
 Course Schedule IV
 ## 298. Binary Tree Longest Consecutive Sequence
+## 71. Simplify Path

 ## 678. Valid Parenthesis String
 ## 33. Search in Rotated Sorted Array